Hi-Media/reST-test/doc/Chap4-3DSecureIntegration.rst

 **3**	If the Issuer is participating for the card range, the Directory sends a Verify Enrollment Request message to the Issuer ACS to determine whether authentication is available for the account number.
 **4**   The ACS returns a Verify Enrolment Response to the Directory Server

-		 **IF** Authentication is available for this card number…**THEN**…the response provides the URL of the ACS where the cardholder can be authenticated.
+		  **IF** Authentication is available for this card number **THEN** the response provides the URL of the ACS where the cardholder can be authenticated.
-         **IF** Authentication is not available…**THEN**…the Merchant server receives a Cardholder Not Enrolled or Authentication Not Available message and returns the transaction to the Merchant’s commerce server to proceed with a standard transaction processing.
+          **IF** Authentication is not available **THEN** the Merchant server receives a Cardholder Not Enrolled or Authentication Not Available message and returns the transaction to the Merchant’s commerce server to proceed with a standard transaction processing.
 ------  ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **5**   The Directory Server forwards the ACS response to the MPI.
 **6**   The MPI sends an Authentication Request message to the cardholder s browser for routing to the ACS.